 Investing in Our Future Workforce

 A Marches-wide project which has provided capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges through £2.75m of Growth Deal funding.
 This is facilitating enhanced employment and progression opportunities for 3,700 learners and improving progression into self-employment.
 The investment is strengthening vocational digital and technical skills through traineeships, apprenticeships and work experience in key sectors (e.g. engineering, agri-tech, environmental technologies, IT, healthcare and construction) to meet the needs of local employers.

-The centre, which is being developed by the University of Wolverhampton, will be located at Hereford Enterprise Zone’s Skylon Park and will support three main areas:
+The centre will be located at Hereford Enterprise Zone’s Skylon Park and will support three main areas:

 - Accommodation for businesses working in the cyber security sector with potential space for up to 20 tenant businesses